 Let us clarify here that the grey market is an unofficial market where interested traders can bid and offer shares of a forthcoming IPO.
-These are not actual shares of the IPO but something like unofficial forwards on the shares.
+These are not actual shares of the IPO but unofficial forwards on the shares.

 The grey market is a market that largely runs on trust.
 It is a small set of people who give bids and offers for the IPO stock at various prices.
 Many investors and brokers look at the grey market as a rough indicator of the post-listing performance of the stock.
-There are unofficial contracts represented by slips of paper and the transactions are entirely based on mutual trust.
+There are unofficial contracts represented by slips of paper, and the transactions are entirely based on mutual trust.

-For retail investors the grey market price is indicative of the post listing performance.
-For HNI investors, it gives them an indication of the appetite for the stock and helps them to decide how much to apply for in the IPO.
+For retail investors, the grey market price is indicative of the post listing performance.
+For HNI investors, it gives them an indication of the appetite for the stock and helps them decide how much to apply for in the IPO.
 For IPO financiers, it gives them an idea of whether financing the IPO can be a lucrative business proposition or not.

 Let us say you applied in an IPO for 800 shares and got allotted 400 shares.
 In the grey market, the stock is quoting at a premium of 45%.
 Hypothetically, you can sell these shares in the grey market and lock in the price.
-If the stock lists at 20% premium then you tend to benefit but if the stock lists at a 100% premium then you tend to lose out.
+If the stock lists at 20% premium, then you tend to benefit.
+But, if the stock lists at a 100% premium, then you tend to lose out.
 We would like to add that this is an unregulated market and hence it is vulnerable to counterparty risk.

 As stated earlier, the grey market is a closed market which operates outside the purviews of SEBI regulations.
 Hence, all transactions are in the form of forward transactions and are open to counterparty risk.
 At best, you can look at grey markets as an indicator of the listing price.
 Again, do not take these too seriously as grey market prices are also subject to manipulation.